-Do you want to help as a MAKER?
-Please follow the steps below:
+Would you like to help as a MAKER?
+Sign up here:

 1) Sign up